Phlorum - Page Content

 Artificial Badger setts

-If a badger sett might need to be moved from a development site, this can often be done under the strict requirements of an appropriate licence.
+If a badger survey highlights that a badger sett might need to be moved from a development site, this can often be done under the strict requirements of an appropriate licence.

 Bird boxes

-These provide additional nesting sites and can be a useful way of adding biodiversity to urban areas.
+These provide additional nesting sites for birds and can be a useful way of adding biodiversity to urban areas.

 Bat boxes